JadedMoonBunny/Derby_Dining/README.md

 # Derby_Dining
 ## A Code KY Project

-Hi everyone, this project for Code Kentucky/Louisville its a resturant website based around Horse Racing - specifically the Kentucky Derby.
+Hi everyone, this is a project for Code Kentucky/Louisville its a resturant website based around Horse Racing - specifically the Kentucky Derby.

 Features